hltcoe/turkle/docs/README.rst

 Turkle on a public webserver, it is **strongly recommended** that you use a scalable webserver and database backend.
-Please see the documentation of production deployments included in the :doc:`Administration guide <ADMINISTRATION>` in the docs directory.
+Please see the documentation of production deployments included in the :doc:`Administration guide <ADMINISTRATION>`.

+If you want instructions for installing Turkle on an Ubuntu server, see the :doc:`Quick Start guide <QUICK_START>`.

 If you would like to use Turkle in a Docker container, see the :doc:`Docker guide <DOCKER>`.